akeley98/MediocrePy/README.md

 In words, a group of input arrays is converted to chunk format by packing 8 columns of the input arrays at a time into a chunk.
 Each chunk consists of `combine_count __m256` vectors, with each vector holding 8 entries from exactly one of the input arrays.
 Chunk `N` holds data from columns `N*8` to `N*8 + 7`, with vector `V` of the chunk holding input from input array `V`.
 Extra entries in the vectors of the last chunk should be filled with `0`'s (although I suppose it would be unwise to rely on this requirement).

 The chunk format is a bit confusing because it's neither row-major nor column-major.
 Instead it's sort of this 3D layout where both the most and least significant dimensions correspond to the width axis.
 It'll make more sense once I explain the reason it's designed this way: it makes it possible for vectorized combine algorithms to combine 8 columns of data at a time while reading as small a portion of memory as possible.
 You can see how easily chunk 0 can be combined into the output `[a0, a1, a2, a3, a4, a5, a6, a7]`, and how chunk 1 can be combined into `[a8, a9, a10, 0, 0, 0, 0, 0]`.
-The functions `mediocre_chunk_ptr` and `mediocre_chunk_data` may be helpful for dealing with the chunk format.
+A vectorized combine algorithm can calculate 8 results at a time (1 for each lane of the 8 lanes in a vector) just by reading in `combine_count` vectors at a time.
+The functions `mediocre_chunk_ptr` and `mediocre_chunk_data` may be helpful for dealing with the chunk format: they let you index chunk data as if it were a normal 2D array.

 A MediocreInput instance will be tasked with converting data into chunk format.
 A MediocreFunctor instance will be tasked with combining data in chunk format.
 As an aspiring MediocreInput or MediocreFunctor implementor, you will write a factory function that will return 4 things to the user through a MediocreInput or MediocreFunctor structure:

 A loop function that will poll the mediocre library for commands to either write or combine data in chunk format.
 It should return nonzero if it encounters an error and zero if it is successful.

 A void pointer to "user data", which holds data you need to do your job.
-This should be cast to the actual type of the user data.
+This pointer will be passed to and should be cast to the actual type of the user data in the functions that you implement.

 A destructor function that frees resources held by the user data.
 This is what gets called by `mediocre_input_destroy` and `mediocre_functor_destroy`.
 The prototype matches the prototype of `free`, so `free` can be used as the destructor if the only resource held by the user data is the memory it occupies.